zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 See, my earlier description was a little bit hand-wavy: the store ends up in the store buffer, and the load instruction checks the store buffer to see if it can read the data from that buffer instead.
 However, the store buffer in this case would contain *two* separate stores for each FIFO entry, that each have the 32-bit element they are writing.
 What happens if a single 64-bit load looks at the store buffer and sees two separate entries that, together, would provide the value for that load?

-The answer is, it depends.
-But your baseline expectation should be "nothing good".
-Indeed, if we check the [Zen 4 optimization guide](http://www.numberworld.org/blogs/2024_8_7_zen5_avx512_teardown/57647_zen4_sog.pdf), we will see:
+The answer depends on the microarchitecture, but your baseline expectation should be "nothing good".
+Indeed, if we check the [Zen 4 optimization guide](http://www.numberworld.org/blogs/2024_8_7_zen5_avx512_teardown/57647_zen4_sog.pdf), we will see (emphasis mine):

-> The LS unit supports store-to-load forwarding (STLF) when there is an older store that contains all of the load's bytes, and the store's data has been produced and is available in the store queue.
+> The LS unit supports store-to-load forwarding (STLF) when there is an older store that contains **all of the load's bytes**, and the store's data has been produced and is available in the store queue.
 The load does not require any particular alignment relative to the store or to the 64B load alignment boundary as long as it is fully contained within the store.

 In our case, the load is actually no longer fully contained within the store.
 What happens, then, is that the store-to-load forwarding mechanism fails, and the load instruction needs to wait for stores to actually hit the cache.
 Mercifully, this is not as bad as what used to happen on PowerPC in case of an LHS: the penalty is much smaller and independent parts of the loop may still proceed, however at best this limits the throughput of the loop to the latency of an L1 load (7 cycles for SSE load) plus the latency of the L1 store.
 [Chips and Cheese](https://chipsandcheese.com/p/amds-zen-4-part-2-memory-subsystem-and-conclusion) post measures the end-to-end penalty at 19 cycles; in our case, the entire loop ends up running at <14 cycles per iteration but there may be opportunities for partial overlap and not all triangles may need access to edges written by the previous triangle: if the edge we need is the edge written by the triangle before that, the latency may be mostly hidden.